livekit/client-sdk-flutter/README.md

 These controls are accessible on the `RemoteTrackPublication` object.

-For more info, see [Subscriber controls](https://docs.livekit.io/guides/room/receive#subscriber-controls).
+For more info, see [Subscribing to tracks](https://docs.livekit.io/home/client/tracks/subscribe/).

 ## Getting help / Contributing